-To achieve the City Centre ARP vision an appropriate regulatory mechanism is required to implement the land use, built form upgrading, and mobility changes proposed.
-The City of Spruce Grove Land Use Bylaw is the regulatory tool for implementing the ARP's redevelopment plan, and a new City Centre land use district will be established based on the ARP's four (4) land use precincts and recommended built form design guidelines.
+Achieving the City Centre ARP vision requires appropriate regulatory mechanism to implement the land use, built form upgrading, and mobility changes intended.

+The City of Spruce Grove Land Use Bylaw is the regulatory tool for implementing the ARP's redevelopment plan, and the following amendment is required:

+new City Centre land use districting will be established based on the ARP's policy direction including utilizing its four (4) land use precincts and recommended built form design guidelines.